wimukthideshan/Shieldy/README.md

-# shieldy
+# Shieldy

+A crisis management social media platform to spread awareness through the community from the data gained through crowdsourcing.

-A new Flutter project.
+Used Flutter

 ## Getting Started